SocialSupaCrew/socialsupacrew.github.io/README.md

 # socialsupacrew.github.io
-Just my CV.
+Just my CV made with Angular Material : https://material.angularjs.org

-You can find what it's look like at gwilherm-bernard.com
+You can find what it's look like at http://gwilherm-bernard.com